thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

 - It takes no argument and no output is expected.
 - If the `prepare` command fails, then the whole Software Management operation is cancelled.

-For many plugins this command will do nothing.
-However, if you want nothing in preparation, you have to define the command as the first `docker` plugin example.
+For many plugins, this command has nothing specific to do, and can simply return with a `0` exit status.

 In some plugin types, this `prepare` command can help you.
 For example, assume that you want to implement a plugin for APT,